wireapp/wire-server/docs/src/developer/developer/federation-design-aspects.md

 needed in many end-points, so it has to remain as fast as read access to `Env`).

-This section elaborates on the implementation.
-See {ref}`configuring-remote-connections` for the administrator's point of view.
+See {ref}`configure-federation-strategy-in-brig` for the administrator's point of view.
 If you haven't done so, go read that section now!

-The state is persisted in cassandra table `brig.federation_remotes`. brig provides the contents via an internal CRUD API (see {ref}`configuring-remote-connections` for the links).
+The state is persisted in cassandra table `brig.federation_remotes`. brig provides the contents via an internal CRUD API (see {ref}`configure-federation-strategy-in-brig` for the links).
 In the future, we may decide that brig needs to cache the table itself, but for now (`GET` is only used for the internal end-point to share it with other services) we hope to get away with the simple solution and always read from cassandra directly.

+(More details to be added?)